Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Discussion

 A novel methodological aspect of this work is the use of the Calvo-Oller bound as a surrogate for the Fisher-Rao distance in learning \citep{calvo_distance_1990,nielsen_simple_2023}.
 The fact that closed-form expressions for the Fisher-Rao distance between multivariate Gaussians are unavailable has limited its use in practice.
-Here we show that the Calvo-Oller bound is close to the true distance for the real-world datasets tested.
-Importantly, with minor modifications, the Calvo-Oller bound can be used for other elliptical distributions, such as multivariate Student-t and Cauchy distributions \citep{calvo_distance_2002,nielsen_simple_2023}, which should allow SQFA to be extended to the non-Gaussian case.
+Besides the success of the Calvo-Oller bound at learning discriminative features, we showed that maximizing the Calvo-Oller bound led to a higher Fisher-Rao distance than maximizing any other objective, and that the pairwise Calvo-Oller bounds were highly correlated with the true pairwise Fisher-Rao distances.
+This motivates further explorations of the Calvo-Oller bound as an objective for machine learning applications.
+Additionally, formulas for the Calvo-Oller bound exist for other elliptical distributions such as multivariate Student-t and Cauchy distributions \citep{calvo_distance_2002,nielsen_simple_2023}.
+Future work can use these formulas to extend SQFA to other non-Gaussian elliptical distributions.

-Information geometry is a promising tool for studying neural representations in neuroscience and machine learning \citep{kriegeskorte_neural_2021,wang_geometry_2021, arvanitidis_pulling_2022,duong_representational_2023, feather_discriminating_2024}.
+Information geometry is a promising tool for studying neural representations in neuroscience and machine learning \citep{kriegeskorte_neural_2021,wang_geometry_2021, arvanitidis_pulling_2022,duong_representational_2023,feather_discriminating_2024}.
 Finding features that maximize Fisher-Rao distances between classes, or conditions, is a potentially useful tool in this context.
-In particular, our results should be relevant to research in neuroscience and psychology that proposes a relation between geodesic distances in perceptual space and suprathreshold perception \citep{fechner_elemente_1860,bujack_non-riemannian_2022, zhou_unified_2024,vacher_perceptual_2024,hong_comprehensive_2025}, since SQFA shows that maximizing such distances can be a useful learning objective.
-One concrete example of a potential application of SQFA in neuroscience is to analyze the magnitude and relevance of the condition-dependent covariability of neural responses, which is a topic of much debate, and for which the Fisher information has been used extensively \citep{moreno-bote_information-limiting_2014,kohn_correlations_2016,ding_information_2023}.
-SQFA can find the modes of neural activity where different conditions differ most in their first- and second-order neural responses, potentially providing insights into the relevance of condition-dependent covariability.
-SQFA can also leverage modern tools from neuroscience that estimate the response statistics in conditions where raw data itself is not available \citep{nejatbakhsh_estimating_2023,ding_information_2023,maheswaranathan_interpreting_2023}.
+Recent research in neuroscience and psychology suggests a relation between geodesic distances in perceptual space (using a metric analogous to the Fisher metric) and similarity judgments \citep{riemann_ueber_1867,fechner_elemente_1860,bujack_non-riemannian_2022, zhou_unified_2024,vacher_perceptual_2024,hong_comprehensive_2025}.
+SQFA shows that maximizing a geometric objective with similar distances can be useful for supervised dimensionality reduction.